-A growing number of consumers and businesses use the internet to research products and services as well as the companies that provide them.
+A growing number of consumers and businesses use the internet to research products and services, as well as the companies that provide them.
 Your clients are no different.

 Whether they come from search engines, social media, or referrals from friends, visitors should have a positive experience on your site.
-If it doesn’t have an attractive layout or if certain features don’t lead them to the information they need, they’ll wonder whether or not you can meet their needs and may move on to someone else.
+If it doesn’t have an attractive layout or if certain features don’t lead them to the information they need, they’ll wonder whether you can meet their needs and may move on to someone else.

 But aside from providing information, your site should serve a few other functions.
 Great web design for interior designers will enable you to boost your performance in these areas as well: